awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-principals.md

   + Hue user authentication isn't set automatically and can be configured using the configuration API\.
   + Hue server is Kerberized\.
 The Hue front\-end \(UI\) is not configured for authentication\.
 LDAP authentication can be configured for the Hue UI\.
 + **Livy**
+  + Livy impersonation with Kerberized clusters is supported in Amazon EMR release version 5\.22\.0 and later\.
 + **Oozie**
 + **Phoenix**
 + **Spark**